docksal/docksal/docs/content/tools/xdebug.md

 ### CLI Scripts: Drush {#vscode-drush}

-To debug Drush commands using Xdebug and VSCode add the following to your path mappings
+To debug Drush commands using Xdebug and VSCode add the following to your path mappings under the configuration that begins with `"name": "Listen for XDebug",`

 **Drush 8.x**

-- Add `"/usr/local/bin/drush": "${workspaceRoot}/bin/drush"` to `pathMappings` in your `launch.json` file.
+- Add `"/usr/local/bin/drush": "${workspaceFolder}/bin/drush"` to `pathMappings` in your `launch.json` file.

 **Drush 9.x**

-- Add `"/usr/local/bin/drush": "${workspaceRoot}/vendor/bin/drush"` to `pathMappings` in your `launch.json` file.
+- Add `"/usr/local/bin/drush": "${workspaceFolder}/vendor/bin/drush"` to `pathMappings` in your `launch.json` file.

 ## Debugging with NetBeans {#netbeans}